Vermel1nho/codex/README.md

-# 🧠 Codex
+🧠 Codex

-Repositório pessoal de conhecimento, comandos, automações e registros técnicos.
-Funciona como meu **arsenal**, meu **manual de guerra**.

----
+Personal repository of knowledge, commands, automations, and technical records.
+It works as my arsenal, my war manual.

-## 📁 Estrutura
+📁 Structure
 codex/
-├── commands/ → Comandos individuais com explicações e exemplos ├── scripts/ → Scripts automatizados em bash, python, etc.
+├── commands/ → Individual commands with explanations and examples ├── scripts/ → Automated scripts in bash, python, etc.
-├── daily-logs/ → Logs diários de aprendizado, testes, progresso ├── write-ups/ → Análises, exploits e resoluções de desafios
+├── daily-logs/ → Daily logs of learning, testing, and progress ├── write-ups/ → Analyses, exploits, and challenge resolutions

----

-## 🔎 Sobre
+🔎 About

-Este repositório foi criado para centralizar todo o meu processo de aprendizado técnico — especialmente em segurança da informação, redes e automação.

-Inclui:

-- Comandos explicados e organizados por assunto
-- Scripts prontos para uso ou modificação
-- Anotações diárias de estudo
+This repository was created to centralize my entire technical learning process — especially in information security, networking, and automation.

+It includes:

+Commands explained and organized by topic

+Ready-to-use or modifiable scripts

+Daily study notes

-- Write-ups de labs, CTFs ou exploits que estudei/testei
+Write-ups of labs, CTFs, or exploits I studied/tested